What is the ECCE App Challenge?

 - Any source code that you produce for your app must be shared under the GPL 3.0 open source license

 - Your team must submit a completed app to the ECCE program at the end of the week

 How do I register?

-In order to register your team for the ECCE App Challenge, you must contact the ECCE Administrator at your school.
-Provide your administrator with the names of your team members, and a team name.
+In order to register your team for the ECCE App Challenge, you must contact the ECCE director at your school.
+Provide your director with the names and email addresses of your team members, and choose a team name.

 How do I submit my app?

 Please email a zip file containing your app and all of the required deliverables to email@example.com (if necessary, coordinate with us if you need to exchange large files or want to share access to a private GitHub repository).
 Once all submissions have been received from teams at all schools, they will be published in the the ECCE App Challenge 2019 Github repository.